MinLL/MinAI/nsfw.md

 ### Binding
 * Adds LLM Awareness and exposes actions for the player's master.

+### Traps Needs Trappy Reality
+* Adds LLM awareness for the traps from TNTR.
+* Includes a compatibility patch for TNTR v0.5.

 ### Game Interface for Toys (GIFT)
 * Every appropriate interaction that the AI can do is picked up by GIFT, and can be configured to vibrate, etc.